leon4rd/test/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## Why was Pavlov's beard so soft?
+Because he conditioned it.